How to protect your joints in BJJ or Grappling without losing mobility?

 Ear damage is real… and almost always preventable.

-✅ Earmuffs prevent repetitive trauma caused by cauliflower.
+✅ The earmuffs prevent the repetitive trauma caused by cauliflower.
 Comfortable, adjustable, and secure.

 👉 Anti-cauliflower earmuffs – see at Tenace